Space-time resolved quantum field approach to Klein tunneling dynamics across a finite barrier: Abstract

 \section{Abstract}

-We investigate Klein tunneling with space-time resolved solutions to relativistic quantum field equations.
-We show in particular that no particle actually tunnels through a finite supercritical barrier, even in the case of resonant tunneling.
-The transmission is instead mediated by modulations in pair production rates at each edge of the barrier caused by the incoming electron.
-We further examine the effect of the barrier's width on the numbers of produced pairs in the fermionic case (characterized by saturation) and in the bosonic case (characterized by exponential superradiance).
+We investigate Klein tunneling through finite potential barriers with space-time resolved solutions to relativistic quantum field equations.
+We find that no particle actually tunnels through a finite supercritical barrier, even in the case of resonant tunneling.
+The transmission is instead mediated by modulations in pair production rates, at each edge of the barrier, caused by the incoming electron.
+We further examine the effect of the barrier?s width on the numbers of produced pairs in the fermionic case (characterized by saturation) and in the bosonic case (characterized by exponential superradiance).
+This work paves the way to precise studies of the radiating dynamics of supercritical barriers, and could be applied to certain analogs of Klein tunneling observed in systems modeled by relativistic wave equations.

-Vacuum pair production in a strong supercritical external field is one of the basic elementary processes predicted by relativistic quantum theory \cite{ruffiniR}.
+Vacuum pair production in a strong supercritical external field is one of the basic elementary processes predicted by relativistic quantum theory \cite{ruffiniR,reviewR}.
 Understanding its precise dynamics is important not only for fundamental reasons, but also due to current efforts aiming to experimentally observe pair production in the intense laser facilities currently under construction \cite{dunneR,hu}.
-To this end, several works employing different approaches have examined field configurations that would optimize pair production \cite{shabaev,grobe-opt,lv}.
+To this end, several works employing different approaches have examined field configurations that would optimize pair production \cite{shabaev,gies,grobe-opt,lv}.

 A related aspect concerns the interaction of a charged particle with the pair production process as the particle scatters on an inhomogenous supercritical field.
 This is well-known to give rise to ``Klein tunneling'' \cite{calogeracos}, that in a first quantized framework appears as undamped propagation inside the potential region.
 The precise dynamics of this interaction has remained controversial even in the case of a simple electrostatic step, a situation giving rise to the so-called Klein paradox \cite{greiner}.
 Time-independent first quantized approaches are generally misleading \cite{alkhateeb2021}, but even stationary quantum field theory (QFT) methods failed to reach consensus (e.g. the choice of asymptotic ``in'' and ``out'' fields \cite{nikishov,hansen,gavrilov,kleinert}).
 A numerical space-time resolved QFT approach \cite{grobe2004} was instrumental in computing the precise dynamics of the interaction between the incoming particle and the pair production for a step, leading to a reinterpretation of the fermionic Klein paradox in terms of Pauli blockade of vacuum pair production.